simplyblk/Fortnitebuilds/README.md

 Credits: Everyone at [notsamiccs's Fortnite Builds](https://github.com/notsamicc/Fortnite-Builds), and [Crunnie.](https://github.com/Crunnie)

-If you wish to contribute anything that isn't listed here, DM @blk#6964 or Email me @ FortniteBuildsArchive@gmail.com
+If you wish to contribute anything that isn't listed here, DM simplyblk or Email me @ FortniteBuildsArchive@gmail.com

-Downloads for Archive files (.zip & .rar) are capped at 70 Mb/s (650 Mbps), if you wish to have faster and more efficent downloads, check out [EasyInstallerV2](https://github.com/simplyblk/EasyInstallerV2)
+Downloads for Archive files (.zip & .rar) are capped at 70 Mb/s (650 Mbps), if you wish to have faster and more efficient downloads, check out [EasyInstallerV2](https://github.com/simplyblk/EasyInstallerV2)

+If you decide to use this for a project, you must provide credit of this GitHub repo.

 # Downloads